 Dress for Success

 Appearance is an important aspect of the impression you make with a current or future employer.
 We encourage students to attend all campus recruiting events in business casual or “smart” casual attire as described below.
 Students should plan to wear corporate attire to interviews unless otherwise instructed by the employer.
+For more tips on how to dress for professional events, please consult the MCS Professional Attire Guide.

-|Business or “Smart” Casual (recommended for employer events and career fairs)||
+|Business or “Smart” Casual (recommended for employer events and career fairs)|

-|Business Formal (recommended for interviews unless instructed otherwise by the employer)||
+|Business Formal (recommended for interviews unless instructed otherwise by the employer)|